JessicaMarine1/digitalgov.gov/content/news/2024/09/2024-09-23-delivering-a-digital-first-public-experience-one-agencys-plan.md

 OMB organizes this guidance into seven digital experience pillars — with suggested tactics to meet federal requirements and deliver outcomes to the public.

-Below, watch the eight-minute opening keynote of Clare Martorana, Federal Chief Information Officer, Office of Management and Budget, at the 2024 Digital.gov Summit: Delivering a digital-first public experience.

-{{< youtube id="uwedXPjqOLE" title="Opening keynote with Clare Martorana" >}}

 <table class="usa-table usa-table--striped">
   <caption>Digital experience pillars, tactics, and outcomes</caption>
   <thead>